Fasi-ur-Rehman Munnan Khan

 Fasih-ur-Rehman Munnan Khan was an Indian politician, social worker, and social activist who was also MP from Balrampur, Uttar Pradesh in 9th Lok Sabha.

 History

 He was born on 7 January 1945 in Gonda, Uttar Pradesh and popularly known as Munnan Khan.
 His son's name is Muhammad Kasim Khan.
+He and his followers were the butchers of Ayodhya they killed karsewaks dressed as police men.

 Career

 He served as member of parliament in the years of 1985-89, MLA from Katra Bazar Assembly constituency in 1985 (Lokdal), and member of consultative committee of ministry of labour and welfare in 1990 CE.
 He also wrote a book titled Ae-lane Jung (a book on public problem).
-He was a social worker as well.